evantwout/web/source/index.rst

 ================

-BEM++ is an open-source Galerkin boundary element library that handles Laplace, Helmholtz and Maxwelll problems on bounded and unbounded domains.
+BEM++ is an open-source Galerkin boundary element library that handles Laplace, Helmholtz and Maxwell problems on bounded and unbounded domains.

 Current Version